Nuclear blackmail: By the United States

 In 1953, during the final phase of active hostilities in the Korean War and the early period of the Eisenhower administration, U.S. Secretary of State John Foster Dulles conveyed messages of nuclear blackmail through indirect channels to the Communists—including the North Koreans, Chinese, and Soviets—warning to put the conflict to an end by using atomic bombs if no progress was made toward a negotiated settlement.
 Nuclear blackmail may have complicated rather than facilitated an armistice, because the Chinese refused to appease the Americans with their threats and the United Nations members such as the British did not support a full-scale escalation.

 In January 1955, the Chinese government made the decision to develop the nuclear bomb as a result of the unpredictabilities brought by the nuclear blackmail levied by foreign powers, particularly the United States.
 On October 16, 1964, when China became a nuclear power, the Chinese government stated:

 "The Chinese Government fully understands the good intentions of peace-loving countries and peoples in demanding an end to all nuclear tests.
 But more and more countries are coming to realize that the more exclusive the monopoly of nuclear weapons held by the U.S. imperialists and their partners, the greater the danger of a nuclear war.
 They are very arrogant when they have those weapons while you haven't.
 But when those who oppose them also have such weapons, they will not be so haughty, their policy of nuclear blackmail and nuclear threats will not be so effective, and the possibility of complete prohibition and thorough destruction of nuclear weapons will increase.
 We sincerely hope that a nuclear war will never break out.
 We are deeply convinced that, so long as all peace-loving countries and peoples make joint efforts and persist in the struggle, nuclear war can be prevented."

+On April 7, 2026, US President Donald Trump posted to Truth Social that "a whole civilization will die tonight, never to be brought back again", causing international concern that Trump would use nuclear weapons in Iran during the 2026 Iran war.
+The Secretary General of Amnesty International said that Trump’s statement "may constitute a threat to commit genocide".
+Multiple right-wing commentators and many Democrats condemned the post, and some called for him to be removed through the 25th Amendment.

 By Russia

-On September 25, 2024, Putin warned the West that if attacked with conventional weapons Russia would consider a nuclear retaliation.
+On September 25, 2024, Russian President Vladimir Putin warned the West that if attacked with conventional weapons Russia would consider a nuclear retaliation.
 Putin went on to threaten nuclear powers that if they supported another country's attack on Russia, then they would be considered participants in such an aggression.
 This was described by the office of Ukrainian President Volodymyr Zelenskyy as nuclear blackmail.